OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 - The `--update-parallelism` controls the maximum number of tasks that Docker will schedule simultaneously (1).
 - Lastly, we specify the image to use: `octopusdeploy/rolling-deploy-web-example:0.0.1`

-:::hint
-**Hint**
+:::warning
+**Hint:**
 When running ``service create`` for the first time, you may receive a warning, just as I did: `This node is not a swarm manager`.
+To fix this, either run:
+ - `sudo docker swarm init` - This will initialise your current node as a Swarm manager.
-To fix this, either run `docker swarm init` or `docker swarm join` to connect your local node to swarm.
+ - `sudo docker swarm join` - This will connect your local node to swarm.
 :::

 Executing this results in our service being deployed to Docker Swarm with 3 instances: